-SUBMISSIONS TO EMU TODAY: Please note, EMU TODAY is a internal daily e-blast sent to faculty and staff only.
+SUBMISSIONS FOR POSTING IN EMU TODAY: EMU Today is an internal daily e-blast sent to the faculty and staff.
 To submit an announcement or post an event, please forward your entry electronically to email@example.com.
 Please be sure to format your entry with a title and include a description of the event, where the event will be held (room and building), the date and time, and a contact name, phone number and/or e-mail address.
-For questions, contact Debra Johnson at 487-2484.

 NOTE: An asterisk denotes a new item.